You do need to use 3 different programs

 Basically, you choose how many virtual drives you want and then go down to the taskbar and right-click on the tray icon.

 It will automatically pick the next free drive letter and show that in the options.
 Click on the drive letter and then click on Mount.
 Choose your ISO image and you’re all set.
-You should also know that in Windows 8, you no longer need any third-party software for mounting ISO images because support is now built-in.
-You can read my post on how to mount ISO images in Windows 8 for full instructions.
+You should also know that in Windows 8 and Windows 10, you no longer need any third-party software for mounting ISO images because support is now built-in.
+You can read my post on how to mount ISO images in Windows 8/10 for full instructions.